Following system colour scheme Selected dark colour scheme Selected light colour scheme

 language="English",

 ) # Not OK.
-Wrong type for extra key
+Wrong type for extra item 'language'

-# so extra keyword arguments produce an error
+# so extra keyword arguments would produce an error

 class ClosedMovie(TypedDict, closed=True):